sendgrid/docs/source/API_Reference/Event_Webhook/event.md

 {% endcodeblock %}

 {% warning %}
 You can create unique arguments with the same keys as reserved words, such as "event" or "email".
-In this case, SendGrid will default to the reserved key and NOT your unique argument.
+In this case, SendGrid defaults to the reserved key and NOT your unique argument.
 An example of this is below.
 {% endwarning %}

 {% anchor h4 %}